 HSCT or Hematopioetic Stem Cell Transplant, is now a scientifically proven treatment, that has shown positive results to halt disease progression of Multiple Sclerosis.
 It is not a new procedure as such, as it has been used to treat cancer since the 1960’s, but it is a relatively new treatment for MS. The aim of AHSCT is to ‘reset’ the immune system to stop it from attacking the central nervous system.
 The procedure involves removing the harmful immune cells that attack the brain and spinal cord in MS, and then uses a person’s own stem cells to effectively re-grow the immune system.
 The aim is that re-booting the immune system in this way will prevent further damage in the brain and spinal cord.

 The method for Autologous stem cell transplant for MS which is followed in Fortis Hospital comprises of Cyclosphosphamide and ATG.
 These agents act as lymphoablative drugs.
-In addition the protocol has provision for Rituximab to reduce risk of EBV reactivation.

 The total duration of uncomplicated stay in in India is about 24 to 28 days and the best part is that patients are managed on an inpatient basis in our world class hospital at Gurgaon near the New Delhi, the capital of India.